falkr/tbl/pages/preparation.md

 ### Instructor Feedback

 Since the tests are multiple-choice, it is often easy to immediately gather results and statistics that reveal content that is unclear and deserves repetition.
+Studentd may also request clarifications or argue if they disagree with answer alternatives in the test.
-This can be done using short lectures, ideally not longer than 20 minutes.
+This phase resembles an interactive lecture, ideally not longer than 20 minutes.

 ## Phase 3: Team Application Activities